alphaClass6143/WhatsMyPC/readme.md

 1. In the GitHub repository navigate to the "Settings" tab
 2. On the left hand menu select "Pages"
 3. For the source select Branch: master
-4. After the webpage refreshes automatically you will see a ribbon at the top saying: "Your site is published at https://alphaclass6143.github.io/WhatsMyPC/"
+4. After the webpage refreshes automatically you will see a box at the top saying: "Your site is live at https://alphaclass6143.github.io/WhatsMyPC/"

-You can for fork the repository by following these steps:
+You can fork the repository by following these steps:

 1. Go to the repository on GitHub
 2. Click on the "Fork" button in the upper right hand corner